 K-wires can be applied to many different fracture patterns.
 Considerations include fracture obliquity, comminution, and soft tissue status.

-As K-wires cannot compress the fracture, the fracture needs to be reduced before K-wire insertion.
+As K-wires cannot compress the fracture, the fracture needs to be reduced before K-wire insertion, which is particularly true for articular fractures.

 Threaded K-wires are generally not preferred as they are more challenging to extract and potentially maintain fracture gaps.

 K-wires should be sized appropriately to the bone.
-Typically wires thicker than 2.0 mm are not needed.
+Typically, wires thicker than 2.0 mm are not needed.
+The surgeon should be careful to cool the K-wire during insertion to reduce the risk of thermal necrosis.

 The timing of surgery is influenced by the soft tissue injury and the patient's physiologic status.

-Depending on the size of the fragment, more than one K-wire may be needed to provide stability to the fracture.
+Depending on the size of the fragment, more than one K-wire will provide stability to the fracture.

-Both K-wires can be inserted from the same side of the bone in a diverging or crossing pattern.
+Both K-wires can be inserted from the medial side of the bone in a diverging pattern.

 Grasp the digit's terminus and use a combination of axial and angular traction to exaggerate the deformity.